Silent butler

 A silent butler, sometimes called an ash butler, is a small container, often of base metal, sometimes silver or silverplate, with a handle and hinged cover, used for collecting ashes or crumbs.
-They were more common prior to the modern period, and enjoyed some popularity being made as a home construction project in the US.
+They were more common during the 20th century, and enjoyed some popularity being made as a home construction project in the US.
 They are now often considered collector's items, or are valued for their retro appeal.